HETU: The worst contract in Red Sox history keeps getting worse with Sale

 When it rains, it pours with Sale, who has essentially been a non-factor since his extension.

-It would be one thing if Sale was healthy and just playing bad, but he’s not even playing.
-The Red Sox brought Sale on with high hopes and expectations, using him frequently through the 2017 and 2018 seasons, the latter of which ended with a World Series title.
+It would be one thing if Sale were healthy and just playing badly, but he’s not even playing.
+The Red Sox brought on Sale with high hopes and expectations, using him frequently through the 2017 and 2018 seasons, the latter of which ended with a World Series title.
 Sale was crucial in the ‘18 run despite not playing up to par.
 Likely overuse led to the eventual Tommy John surgery a year later, which has spurred his unlucky run of injuries.

 “As with everything that has happened, you look forward and he should be fine,” Bloom added.
 “I know we keep saying that and things keep happening.
 This is just an incredibly bizarre run of events.”